NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/TeamEffortLog.md

 ## Daniel Callender

 ### Sprint 10 (University Week 10- Week 12)
 Personally, I felt as if our MVP had lacked many of the features that we stated that we woulkd like implemented to demonstrate.
 This way I had set out to edit the original menu class that I had initially made for our program.
 However, another member of the group had volunteered to make the menu page, and I had chosen decided that I would research methods of implementing other features into the team project and getting information about what we could implement back into the team.
 I had realised that we could implement a login feature into our program which Nathaniel had set out to do.This week, I had also suggested we add a main page/menue page to our program.
-These weeks, I had also decided to research more companies that we could have added to our csv file to increase it. <br>
+These weeks, I had also decided to research more companies that we could have added to our csv file to increase it.
 [Jira - (Main Page function)](https://cseejira.essex.ac.uk/browse/CE291T3-31)

 [Jira - (Login function/page)](https://cseejira.essex.ac.uk/browse/CE291T3-32)

 ### Sprint 12 (University Week 18)